Chanty

 Stage 2: Onboarding

-Even a motivated patient will be gone from your practice if the intake process is a pain.
-Paper surveys, duplicate data entry, no confirmation – any of these can slow down when they need to get going.
+Even a highly motivated patient will abandon your practice if the intake process feels like bureaucratic torture.
+Paper forms, duplicate data entry, no confirmation message – any of these can make patients feel like they’ve made a mistake before care has even started.

 That’s where patient intake software comes in.
 It simplifies data collection, e-signatures, and pre-visit surveys so patients feel taken care of instead of bogged down.
 No one likes to arrive early just to sign their name three times on a clipboard.